openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 ![](Images/npm-script-button-click-and-run.png)

 *Figure 12.
-Vizualization of NPM script and sample run
+Vizualization of npm script and sample run

 More advanced code automating the compilation, deployment to test environment, and testing of a COBOL CICS application is described in this [blog](https://medium.com/zowe/continuous-integration-for-a-mainframe-app-800657e84e96).